ToruNiina/toml11/docs/content.en/docs/reference/parser.md

 Open a stream in binary mode by passing `std::ios::binary` to avoid inconsistency between the file size and the number of characters due to automatic conversion of newline characters by the standard library.

-The filename information is taken as the third argument.
+The filename information is taken as the second argument.
 If the filename is not provided, it defaults to `"unknown file"`.

 ### `parse(FILE*, std::string filename, toml::spec)`